tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

   </tr>
 </table>

-### Who is this tool for?
+## Who is this tool for?
-You likely want everyone (or most people) at your company to be able to report an incident.
-Thus, the Report Incident UI within Incident Central is designed to be used by anyone at your company.

-Members of the engineering team will likely use the other functionality: looking up, editing, and reviewing incident data.

-### Where does this tool fits into the incident response process?
-There are five main steps in an incident management process [0]:
-1. Triage
-2. Coordinate
-3. Mitigate
-4. Resolve
-5. Follow-Up

-In Incident Central, the "Report Incident" UI will help kick off Step 1: "Triage", by alerting the right people.
-It will also set up a communication channel for people to do Step 2: "Coordinate."

-During an incident ("Coordinate"-"Resolve"), people can go to Incident Central to find the link to the incident communication channel and other metadata.

-After an incident, you can use Incident Central to look up information about the incident, as part of Step 5: "Follow-Up."
+This tool will enable users to make irreversible changes, such as dropping warehouses, users, roles, or tasks.
+It is set up to leverage the [ACCOUNTADMIN](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html#using-the-accountadmin-role) role, and as such should only be used by Snowflake administrators who are trusted to make such changes.

 ## Technical Details and Setup
 ### Dependencies - backends
-The initial version of Incident Central depends on the following backend services:
+The Snowflake Resource Utilization: Setup & Configuration app depends on the following backend services:
-* Slack
-* PagerDuty
+* Snowflake
-* A database (e.g. PostgreSQL or MySQL)

-You are welcome to adapt Incident Central to an alternative backend (for example, perhaps Microsoft Teams instead of Slack).
-We encourage you to submit your modified version of the app here for others to use.
-See the **"How to contribute"** section below.

 ### How to set up Incident Central in your Retool instance
 See the detailed setup guides in the [Setup Guides folder](./setup-guides).

 As an overview, these guides will take you through:

-1. Setting up backend dependencies.
+1. Setting up backend dependency.
-    - Configuring your Slack and PagerDuty instances.
-    - Creating a relational database, if you don't have one already.
-2. Setting up these backends as Resources in Retool.
+2. Setting up this backend as a Resource in Retool.
-3. Downloading and configuring the Retool app files.
+3. Downloading and configuring the Retool app file.

 ## What's next?